laohac8x/JSONWebToken/README.md

 ## License

-JSONWebToken is licensed under the BSD license.
+LHSwiftJWT is licensed under the BSD license.
 See [LICENSE](LICENSE) for more info.